truust-io/docs.truust.io/content/index.md

 ---
 title: Build your perfect payments flow
 metaTitle: Documentation Truust
-metaDescription: We help you accept more payments, monitor your transactions in real time and build a seamless payments flow
+metaDescription: We help you accept more payments, monitor your transactions in real-time and build a seamless payments flow
 ---

-We help you accept more payments, monitor your transactions in real time and build a seamless payments flow.
+We help you accept more payments, monitor your transactions in real-time and build a seamless payments flow.
 To get up and running right away, follow our [quickstart guide](/getting-started) or [sign up for a test account](http://dashboard-sandbox.truust.io/).

 ---